With summer ending in Los Angeles, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be replaced every couple of months, depending on the type you use.
+Furnace filters must be replaced every couple of months, depending on the model you use.

 Not sure when you last checked yours?
 Remove it and tilt it toward the light.
-If light isn’t visible, replace it.
+If light isn’t visible, buy a new one.

 3. Clean the Inside